-Rich Dad Poor Dad is a book written by best-selling author and writer, Robert T. Kiyosaki — a self-made businessman, author, investor, and public speaker.
+This article is a review of Rich Dad Poor Dad, a best-selling book written by Robert Kiyosaki — a self-made businessman, author, investor, and speaker.

-The author’s success, his achievements, popularity weren’t as easy as you would think, as he jumped from one job offer to the other for many years until the late 90’s when he finally came to limelight after publishing Rich Dad Poor Dad (the #1 finance book of all time).
+The author’s success, achievements, and popularity weren’t as easy as you would think.
+He jumped from one job offer to the other for many years until the late 90’s when he finally came to the limelight after publishing Rich Dad Poor Dad in 1997.

 The Author, Robert Kiyosaki